X-Vine Models for Multivariate Extremes: Application: US flight delay data

-Assigning $\hchi_e$ for $e\in \edges_1$ and $\htau_e$ for $e\in \edges_j$, $j \ge 2$, as edge weights, we select the vine tree structure sequentially as in Section~\ref{sec:estimation2}.
-The first maximum spanning tree is obtained with a range of estimated tail dependence coefficients $\hchi_e$ between $0.42$ and $0.65$ and a mean of $0.55$ in Fig.~\ref{fig:XvineFlightGraph} in Appendix~\ref{sec:flight:additional}.
-Out of the $d-1=28$ edges in $\tree_1$, selected bivariate tail copula families include the \HR{} ($8$ edges), negative logistic ($3$ edges) and Dirichlet models ($17$ edges).
-Subsequent trees with a total of $378$ edges are then chosen with the following pair-copula families (the number of edges inside parentheses): Independence (201), Gaussian (31), Clayton (8), Gumbel (26), Frank (34), Joe (36), Survival Clayton (31), Survival Gumbel (9), and Survival Joe (2).
+Assigning $\hchi_e$ for $e\in \edges_1$ and $\htau_e$ for $e\in \edges_j$, $j \ge 2$, as edge weights, we select the vine tree structure sequentially as in Section~\ref{sec:estimation2}. \chng{Fig.~\ref{fig:XvineFlightGrapha} in the supplement shows the first maximum spanning tree.
+The corresponding estimated tail dependence coefficients vary between $0.42$ and $0.65$, with a mean of $0.55$.} Out of the $d-1=28$ edges in $\tree_1$, selected bivariate tail copula families include the \HR{} ($8$ edges), negative logistic ($3$ edges) and Dirichlet models ($17$ edges).
+Subsequent trees with a total of $378$ edges are then chosen with the following pair-copula families (number of edges in parentheses): Independence (201), Gaussian (31), Clayton (8), Gumbel (26), Frank (34), Joe (36), Survival Clayton (31), Survival Gumbel (9), and Survival Joe (2).
 As the tree level rises, we observe a decline in residual dependence and an increase in the number of independence copulas.
-The X-vine algorithm sets all pair copulas to the independence copula from tree level $21$, that is, the vine is truncated at level $q=20$.
+The X-vine algorithm sets all pair copulas to the independence copula from \chng{$\tree_{21}$}, that is, the vine is truncated at level $q=20$.

-To evaluate the X-vine model's efficacy in capturing extremal dependence for large flight delays between airports in the Texas cluster, we estimate bivariate and trivariate tail dependence coefficients.
-We compare empirical pairwise tail dependence coefficients $\hchi_{a,b}$ for $a,b\in \dset$ with those from the fitted X-vine model in Fig.~\ref{fig:ChiflightFullXvine}.
-Additionally, Fig.~\ref{fig:Chi3FlightFull} in Appendix~\ref{sec:flight:additional} compares trivariate empirical tail dependence coefficients $\hchi_{abc}$ for $a,b,c\in \dset$ with those obtained from the fitted X-vine model.
-Both assessments indicate a satisfactory fit for the large flight delays data.
+To evaluate the X-vine model's efficacy in capturing extremal dependence for large flight delays between airports, \chng{we compare bivariate and trivariate empirical tail dependence coefficients with those from the fitted X-vine models in Section~\ref{sec:gofXvine} in the supplement.
+Fig.~\ref{fig:chifit} indicates a satisfactory fit, both for the full $29$-dimensional model and for the truncated model.}